 Today’s not too frantic either, so I (surprise!!!) baked some cookies.

-I wanted to try a peanut butter spin-off of the Super Small Batch Giant Chocolate Chip Cookies and came up with this one.
+I wanted to try a peanut butter spin-off of the Super Small Batch Giant Chocolate Chip Cookies and came up with this one for giant peanut butter cookies.
 It worked very well on the first try.
 Again, this is a cookie you want to pack with add-ins.
 All I had were peanut butter chips and salted peanuts.
 Next time, I might throw in some Reese’s cups and/or broken Nutter Butters.

 The recipe is actually a very simple one bowl recipe, but I was kind of detailed so it looks long.